-Offense Grades K-6 Grades 7-8 Grades 9-12 Stalking First Offense: Dismissal pending parent conference.
-Second Offense: Up to three days out-of-school suspension.
-Repeated Offenses: Third and subsequent violations may lead to up to 10 days out-of-school suspension.
-First Offense: Up to three days out-of-school suspension.
-Second Offense: Second and subsequent violations may lead up to 10 days out-of-school suspension and/or expulsion.
-First Offense: Up to three days out-of-school suspension Second Offense: Second and subsequent violations may lead up to 10 days out-of-school suspension and/or expulsion.
-Telecommunication Devices First Offense: Device is confiscated and held until the conclusion of the Dismissal Pending Parent Conference.
-Second and Repeated Offenses: Device will be confiscated and made available to parent/guardian upon notification of suspension up to three days.
-First Offense: Device is confiscated and held until the conclusion of the Dismissal Pending Parent Conference.
-Second and Repeated Offenses: Device will be confiscated and made available to parent/guardian upon notification of suspension up to three days.
-First Offense: Student conference Second Offense: Dismissal pending parent conference.
-Repeated Offenses: Up to three days out-of-school suspension.
-Theft / Attempted Theft Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion.
+Offense Grades K-6 Grades 7-8 Grades 9-12 Stalking First Offense : Dismissal pending parent conference.
+Second Offense : Up to three days out-of-school suspension.
+Repeated Offenses : Third and subsequent violations may lead to up to 10 days out-of-school suspension.
+First Offense : Up to three days out-of- school suspension.
+Second Offense : Second and sub- sequent violations may lead up to 10 days out-of-school suspension and/or expulsion.
+First Offense : Up to three days out-of- school suspension.
+Second Offense : Second and sub- sequent violations may lead up to 10 days out-of-school suspension and/or expulsion.
+Telecommunication Devices (CELL PHONE AND EARBUD USAGE) First Offense: Device is confiscated and held until the conclusion of the Dismissal Pending Parent Conference.Second and Repeated Offenses: Device will be confiscated and made available to parent/guardian upon notification of suspension up to three days.
+First Offense : Student conference/ Verbal warning.
+Second Offenses : Dismissal pending parent conference.
+Device will be confiscated and made available to parent/guardian.
+Repeated Offenses : (See Insubordination) First Offense : Student conference/ Verbal warning.
+Second Offense : Dismissal pending parent conference.
+Device will be confiscated and made available to parent/guardian.
+Repeated Offenses : (See Insubordination) Theft/Attempted Theft Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion.
 Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion.
-Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion
+Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion.